ArkCase/ark_helm_charts/repo/README.md

 The information on how to configure component licenses can be found [in this document](docs/Licenses.md).

+### <a name="service-overrides"></a>Service Type Overrides

+The information on how to override service types (i.e. NodePort/LoadBalancer) can be found [in this document](docs/Service_Overrides.md).

 ### <a name="ingress"></a>Ingress and SSL/TLS Access

-The information on how to configure the ingress, and the SSL/TLS certificates for secure access can be found [in this document](docs/Ingress.md).
+The information on how to configure the Ingress and the SSL/TLS certificates for secure access can be found [in this document](docs/Ingress.md).

 ### <a name="persistence"></a>Persistence